fenago/machine-learning-essentials-module1/lab_07/README.md

-# Chapter 2: Working with Pandas DataFrames
+# Lab 2: Working with Pandas DataFrames

 This lab introduces you to the `pandas` library and shows you the basics of working with `DataFrame` objects.